ericleasemorgan/reader/README.md

 The Distant Reader is a high performance computing (HPC) system which takes an almost arbitrary amount of unstdructured data (text) as input and outputs a set of structured data for analysis -- "reading".

 As an HPC, the Distant Reader is not a single computer program but instead a suite of softare comprised of many individual scripts and applications.
-Personally, I see the scripts and applications akin to collection of poems expressing aspects of the human condition.
+Personally, I see the scripts and applications akin to collection of poems used to make the output of human exression more cogent.
 Really.
 Seroiusly.

 As a collection of scripts and applications, the Distant Reader has only been built by "standing on the shoulders of giants".
 Listed in no particular order nor necessarily complete, they include: